Military police enforce driving ban in snow-stricken Buffalo

 "We had to do what we had to do," said Monett, 43.
 "We would have froze to death in here."

+A Facebook group originally created in 2014, when Buffalo was buried under deep snow, has become a lifeline, seeking to help thousands seeking food, medicine, shelter and rescue in the latest storm.
+Currently managed by five women, the group swelled to at least 68,000 people as of Tuesday.

+"We are seeing a lot of desperation," said Erin Aquilinia, founder of the original group, in an online interview.

 The National Weather Service predicted that as much as 2 inches (2.5 to 5 centimeters) more snow could fall Tuesday in Erie County, which includes Buffalo and its 275,000 residents.
-County Emergency Services Commissioner Dan Neaverth Jr. said officials also were somewhat concerned about the potential for flooding later in the week, when the weather is projected to warm and start melting the snow.
+County Emergency Services Commissioner Dan Neaverth Jr. said officials also were somewhat concerned about possible flooding later in the week when milder weather begins melting the snow.

-The rest of the United States also was reeling from the ferocious winter storm, with at least an additional two dozen deaths reported in other parts of the country, and power outages in communities from Maine to Washington state.
+The rest of the United States also was reeling with at least an additional two dozen storm deaths reported elsewhere around the country, and power outages in communities from Maine to Washington state.

-On the Rosebud Sioux Tribe's reservation in South Dakota, there were plans to use snowmobiles Tuesday to reach residents after food boxes were delivered by helicopter and trucks over the weekend, the tribe said.
+On the Rosebud Sioux Tribe's reservation in South Dakota, snowmobiles were dispatched Tuesday to reach residents after food boxes were delivered by helicopter and trucks over the weekend, the tribe said.
+Ohio officials assessed water damage in the Statehouse after a pipe burst amid the freezing weather.

+Even in central Florida, temperatures plunged as low as 27 degrees (minus 2.7 Celsius) over the weekend.
+Growers' groups were relieved Tuesday not to find widespread damage to the fruit and vegetable crops that supply much of the U.S. with fresh winter produce.

 The winter blast stranded some people in cars for days, shuttered the city's airport and left some residents shivering without heat.
 More than 4,000 homes and businesses were still without power late Tuesday morning.